n-yuen/painter/README.md

 # Credits

-Teacher: Brian Sea from the Head-Royce School
+Teacher: Brian Sea from the Head-Royce School.
+Assigned: 2016

 # Author